-Clemens Briels was born in 1946 in The Netherlands and began his career as an artist around 1990.
+Clemens Briels was born in 1946 in The Netherlands and started his artistic career around 1990.
 He has been working as a graphic designer, art director and illustrator and finally as a creative director.
-But his destiny was still calling out to him.
-Clemens always wanted to be an artist.
-At the age of forty-six, Clemens decided to become an artist.
+However, his destiny was still calling out to him: Clemens always wanted to be an artist.
+At the age of forty-six, Clemens made the decision to become an artist.

 Since then, he is supported by a growing staff skilled in various disciplines to free him from administrative duties.
 With more time to devote to his creative endeavours, he has successfully conquered the art world and is marketing his work internationally.

-Clemens Briels calls it his Antipodism.
-Images from unknown sources.
-With a feeling for contrasts he transforms daily themes into bold and different but pleasantly accessible images.
-Colourful, with obvious Latin American influences, with a lack of respect for the academic straightjacket of perspective.
+Clemens Briels calls his art Antipodism: images from unknown sources.
+With his feeling for contrast he transforms daily themes into bold and different but pleasantly accessible images.
+Colourful, with obvious Latin American influences and a lack of respect for the academic straightjacket of perspective.

 Briels is a sculptor, painter, creates glass sculptures and designs furniture.
 But his signature is and will always be the cheerful and optimistic outlook on life.